goat-community/goat-docs/docs/toolbox/accessibility_indicators/heatmaps/gravity.md

 # Heatmap - Gravity
-**Gravity-based Heatmaps** use a color-coded map to visualize the accessibility of a points cluster, eg.: [POIs](../../../further_reading/glossary#point-of-interest-poi "What is a POI?").
+**Gravity-based Heatmaps** use a color-coded map to visualize the accessibility of points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.

 ## 1. Explanation

 Visualized as a color-coded hexagonal grid, heatmaps take into account real-world transport and street networks to compute accessibility.
-Specify a routing mode (`Walk`, `Bicycle`, `Pedelec` or `Car`) and select one or more `Opportunity Layers`.
-Set a maximum travel duration.
-The result shall display a color-coded hexagonal grid for all the areas accessible under those conditions.
+After specifying a *routing type* (Walk, Bicycle, etc.), *opportunity layer* and *travel time limit*, the result shall display a color-coded hexagonal grid for all areas accessible under these conditions.
 The color scale refers to the local accessibility.

 :::info INFO

-An `Opportunity Layer` is a layer with *geographic points* data.
-Learns more in [**Data Types**](../../../data/data_types).
+An `Opportunity layer` contains [geographic point](../../../data/data_types "What are geographic points?") data.
+Select one or more such layers containing your destination points (opportunities) as input to the heatmap.

 :::